apollack11/apollack11.github.io/_posts/2017-06-06-quadcopter-localization.md

 lead_text: 'Final Project for MSR Program'
 ---

-Currently working on setting up localization using Vive Lighthouses and Vive Tracker
+Currently working on setting up localization using Vive Lighthouses and a Vive Tracker.

 ### Summary
 The goal of this project is to implement a relatively cheap localization setup for a quadcopter using the HTC Vive.
 This project was proposed by Professor Michael Rubenstein and is intended to be an add-on to his course focused on the creation of a quadcopter from start to finish.
 The initial plan is to attach a Vive Tracker to one of the quadcopters and try and stabilize the vehicle's position in space.